NixOS/rfcs/rfcs/0049-flakes.md

     bypass its outputs entirely and only use the flake mechanism to get its source tree.

-  * `rev`: The commit hash of the flake's Git repository.
+  * `rev`: The commit hash of the flake's repository, if applicable.

   * `revCount`: The number of ancestors of the revision `rev`.
 This is not available for `github` repositories (see below), since they're